 Only include a profile if it adds something to your CV.
-Give a one or two sentence summary of who you are, your key skills and/or experience and the role you're seeking.
-For example, Final year fine art student with experience of working in galleries and visual merchandising, seeking a graduate role as an exhibition designer'.
+Give the employer a brief summary of who you are, your key skills and the role you're seeking, e.g. 'Fine art student with excellent organisational skills and experience of working in galleries and visual merchandising, seeks a graduate role as an exhibition designer'.
 Profiles are particularly useful if you can't provide a covering letter.